tjmccabe/baconizer/README.md

 <img src="https://raw.githubusercontent.com/tjmccabe/Baconizer/master/assets/images/filter.jpg" alt="filter demo">

-Just like the actor validation function, filtering uses regex to match the names or titles of the nodes on the screen
+Just like the actor validation functionality, filtering uses regex to match the names or titles of the nodes on the screen

 ## Future Updates